Managing Scenic Vistas

 Crews and contractors are working on projects in Yosemite Valley and other areas of the park to remove dead and down logs, as well as thin out other trees as part of a biomass removal project.
 The park will also be continuing implementation of Yosemite’s Scenic Vista Management Plan, which will result in larger trees being removed to restore scenic views in Yosemite Valley as well as along the Big Oak Flat and Wawona Roads.

 Over the course of the next four years, a total of approximately 500 acres are expected to be treated in Yosemite Valley through these two projects.
 These projects will be highly visible and generate questions.
 At times, it will appear to people that logging is taking place (use of excavators and logging trucks), so it’s important to understand the goals of these projects and how the operations will work.
+Learn more about where work will take place.

 Tunnel View Overlook Rehabilitaton Project